-As a real estate agent, you know what it means to advertise on a slim budget.
+As a realtor, you know what it means to advertise on a slim budget.
 You’re out there networking, generating referrals and guerrilla marketing to stretch that budget further.
-You hustle to generate more real estate leads.
-But have you added real estate Facebook ads into the mix?
+You hustle to generate more real estate leads and potential buyers.
+You try various digital marketing strategies such as email marketing, Google ads- but have you added real estate Facebook ads into the mix?

 Real estate Facebook ads are a cost-effective and fast way to get more clients.
 But in order to get results, you need to know how to get the most out of your social media ad budget.

 Let’s explore 8 proven techniques you can start using today to generate more clients.